-5.2.3 Roaming between MNO and SMNO
+5.2.3 Roaming between MNOs with and without satellite networks

-Business scenario#2a: Roaming between MNO and SMNO
+Business scenario#2a: Roaming between MNOs with and without satellite networks.

-Subscriber of an MNO roams into an SMNO network.
-The MNO has a wholesale agreement with the SMNO where the MNO would be the charged party and the SMNO would be the charging party for this scenario.
-The SCC can have subscription with the MNO that allows roaming into the SMNO network.
-The SCC subscriber would be charged by the MNO, while the SMNO would do interconnect charging towards the MNO.
-Likewise, an SCC can have a subscription with the SMNO allowing it to roam into the MNO network, where the MNO would do interconnect charging towards the SMNO and the SMNO would charge the SCC.
+Subscriber of an MNO without satellite network roams into an MNO network with satellite network.
+The MNO without satellite network has a wholesale agreement with the MNO with satellite network where the MNO without satellite network would be the charged party and the MNO with satellite network would be the charging party for this scenario.
+The SCC can have subscription with the MNO that allows roaming into the MNO with satellite network.
+The SCC subscriber would be charged by the MNO, while the MNO with satellite network would do interconnect charging towards the MNO without satellite network.
+Likewise, an SCC can have a subscription with an MNO with satellite network allowing it to roam into an MNO without satellite network, where the MNO without satellite network would do interconnect charging towards the MNO with satellite network and the MNO with satellite network would charge the SCC.